Twitter shuts down accounts for attempting to evade Trump ban

-Twitter Inc (TWTR.N) suspended several accounts this week that were set up to share statements from a new part of former U.S. President Donald Trump's website, saying they broke its rules against evading an account ban.
+(Reuters) - Twitter Inc suspended several accounts this week that were set up to share statements from a new part of former U.S. President Donald Trump’s website, saying they broke its rules against evading an account ban.

 Trump was banned from Twitter, where he had more than 88 million followers, and multiple other social media platforms following the deadly Jan.
 6 siege of the U.S. Capitol by his supporters.